microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 #### Operator Overloading

-WinRT does not support operator overloading.
+xlang does not support operator overloading.
 Methods may not be named using the special operator names such as op_Addition that are specified in the ECMA 335 CLI spec, partition I, section 10.3.